Limited overs match

 • 100-ball (2.5 hours).

-The essence of such matches lies in their name: in accordance with the rules, each team can use only a limited number of overs of six balls each – from twenty to fifty.
-In practice, this means that neither side can bring into play less than five bowlers, each of which will account for about 20% of the total number of overs (except the United States, where four bowlers in the limited overs match have five overs).
+The name of such matches says it all: each side is only allowed to utilize a certain number of overs of six balls each, ranging from twenty to fifty.
+In practice, this implies that neither team is permitted to field fewer than five bowlers, each of whom will contribute approximately 20% of the total number of overs (with the exception of the United States, where four bowlers in the limited overs match are permitted to bowl five overs).

 Each team gets the right to hit only once.
-However, in some cases, it is allowed to introduce the so-called Reserve day to determine the game’s final result.
-In addition, in some limited overs matches, a one-inning Super Over is played to determine the winner.
+On the other hand, there are circumstances in which it is allowed to implement the so-called Reserve day in order to decide the ultimate outcome of the game.
+Additionally, in some limited overs matches, the winner is determined by playing a Super Over that lasts for one inning after the regular over.

-The first limited overs match took place in 1951 as part of the All India Pooja Cricket Tournament.
-The idea came from Klapan Tampuran, a former professional cricketer.
-It was later picked up in England, where eleven years later the first limited overs tournament at the county level, the Midlands Knock-Out Cup, took place.
-A year later, the first-ever Gillette Cup, which was won by the Sussex team, took place.
 The organizers continued to experiment with the format, reducing the number of overs to sixty, and at the end of the 60s, the home One Day League was presented to the public, where the number of overs was only 40 (it is noteworthy that both the Cup and the League have not lost their popularity to this day).
-The Royal London One Day Cup was later added to the list.
+After some time had passed, the Royal London One Day Cup was included on the list.

-Even though the Test format is not losing ground, several more limited overs match variants have appeared in recent years.
-So, in 2021, a 100-ball game lasting two and a half hours was held for the first time, but it seems that this is not the limit since the T10 leagues appeared in parallel, where the limited overs match lasts only 90 minutes.
-In addition, the UAE Cricket Council announced the launch of 90 Bash, a new franchise league with matches limited to 90 balls.
+In recent years, a number of other limited overs match variations have emerged, despite the fact that the Test format is not seeing any decline in popularity.
+Therefore, in the year 2021, a game with 100 balls that lasted for two and a half hours was played for the very first time.
+However, it seems that this is not the maximum, since the T10 leagues arose in parallel, where the restricted overs match only lasts for ninety minutes.
+Also, the United Arab Emirates Cricket Council has announced the establishment of a new franchise league called 90 Bash.
+This league would only allow matches to be played with 90 balls.

 The issue of keeping statistics was in limbo for a long time, until in 2006 the ICC announced a decision to unify the data based on the first-class competition.
 Thus, currently, the most status one-day tournaments, plus matches against guest test teams, fall into the List A lists: